UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 while working on the following tasks.
 When you are done, push your changes to GitHub and issue a pull request.

+(if you are struggling with git -- just write the code for now)

 When the script is run, it should accomplish the following four series of
 actions: